Phenomenology of QCD threshold resummation for gluino pair production at NNLL

 \section{Hadronic cross section}

 In this section, we examine the impact of the NNLL resummation onto the inclusive hadronic cross section for the examples $\mg=800\GeV$ and $\mg=1\TeV$.
 The current exclusion bounds suggest a minimum gluino mass of about $1\TeV$ \cite{:2012rz,:2012gq}.
 However, we want to stress again that these results depend strongly on the chosen PDF set and the value of $\alpha_s(M_Z)$.
 The libraries CTEQ6.6 \cite{Nadolsky:2008zw} and MSTW08 \cite{Martin:2009iq} used in Ref.~\cite{:2012rz} lead to similar results of the hadronic production cross section.
-The more recent sets ABM11 \cite{Alekhin:2012ig} for instance differ from the latter at large parton momentum fraction $x$, which is of special importance for heavy (s)particle production.
-As discussed in Ref.~\cite{Langenfeld:2012ti}, the usage of ABM11 with $\as(M_Z)=0.1134\pm0.0011$ compared to MSTW08 featuring $\as(M_Z)=0.1171\pm0.0014$ reduces the hadronic production by a factor of about two.
+The more recent sets ABM11 \cite{Alekhin:2012ig} for instance differ from the latter at large parton momentum fraction $x$ which is of special importance for heavy (s)particle production.
+As discussed in Ref.~\cite{Langenfeld:2012ti}, the usage of ABM11 with $\as(M_Z)=0.1134\pm0.0011$ compared to MSTW08 featuring $\as(M_Z)=0.1171\pm0.0014$ reduces the hadronic production cross section by a factor of about two.
 Concerning the relative effect of the NNLL resummation compared to fixed NLO or $\text{NNLO}_{\rm approx}$, the actual choice of the PDF set will only play a minor role.
-In our analysis, we always use ABM11 NNLO, also for the LO and NLO cross section which we plot for illustration of the NNLO threshold effects.
+In our analysis, we compare the widely used MSTW08 with ABM11 PDFs, where we always use NNLO sets also for the LO and NLO cross sections.
 We further assume a fixed ratio $\mq/\mg=4/5$ giving rise to the values $\mq=640\GeV$ and $\mq=800\GeV$.
 As mentioned above, this choice has also no significant impact on the result.
 A variation of the squark masses would affect the inclusive hadronic cross section at the percent level only.